 - Sensitivity to light

-Depending on the cause, treatment for dry eye syndrome consists of using eye drops, medications, or surgery.
-It also can include eye protection from the environment you work in or the stopping of use of certain medications.
-Your eye doctor can discuss your options with you once the cause is determined.
+Depending on the cause, dry eye syndrome treatment involves eye drops, medications, or surgery.
+It can also include eye protection from the environment you work in or stopping the use of certain medications.
+Your eye doctor can discuss your options once the cause is determined.

 Blepharitis is the inflammation of the eyelids normally caused by clogged oil glands near the base of the eyelashes.
-Blepharitis does not damage your eyesight, but can be uncomfortable.
+Blepharitis does not damage your eyesight but can be uncomfortable.
 Your eyelids can become red, itchy, and have a greasy appearance.
-It can cause a loss of eyelashes or make them grow crooked.
+In addition, it can cause a loss of eyelashes or make them grow crooked.

 Expert Treatment of Ocular Diseases

-Whatever may be affecting your eyes, quality and expert care is essential to their health and the preservation of your vision.
-The educated and experienced staff at ABC Vision Source in Sherwood, OR, specialize in the managing and treatment of ocular diseases.
-Call us today to set up an appointment for a complete eye examination with our eye doctor and let us help to protect your vision.
+Whatever may affect your eyes, quality, and expert care are essential to their health and preserving your vision.
+The educated and experienced staff at ABC Vision Source in Sherwood, OR, specializes in managing and treating ocular diseases.
+Call us at Sherwood (503) 625-5599, Hillsboro (503) 649-7566, or Portland (503) 473-8039 to schedule an appointment for a complete eye examination with our eye doctor, and let us help protect your vision.